Qt

 \header

-\li Setting Name
+\li Setting name

-\li Default State/Value
+\li Default value

 \li Description